hkara01/jszlog/README.md

 ACTIONS defines the actions that will fire, associated with a rule name

-There is a manual at [https://hkara01.github.io/jszlog/]
+There is a manual at https://hkara01.github.io/jszlog/

+You can test the page at https://www.hkmi2.org/jszlog/engine.html?lang=en